 As both his skill and confidence increased Jeff began to exhibit his paintings in galleries and art shows and received considerable notice and acclaim for his bold, colourful, and dynamic style.
 With a growing following, Jeff launched a social media presence on Instagram and Facebook quickly amassing 25,000 avid followers.

 Jeff explained that the creative process is a blend of patience, practice, and perseverance.
 The originality of his work is enhanced by his particular talent with colour.
 A painting is a vibrant almost living thing while it is being created, and because of the nature of creation the artist is in relationship with the canvas, the image, and the energy of each piece of art.

 Jeff’s art has become intricately and beautifully complex in both its intensity of colour, and in the shadow and light work of his backgrounds.
 Whether it is the animated face of a grey wolf, or the intense stare of a snowy owl, the wildlife in his paintings are brought to life by his skill with the brush and his understanding of the behaviours of each animal.
 Not to be limited to nature, Jeff has experimented successfully with urban landscapes, playing with the effect of light on architectural and historical settings.

 Jeff marks his artistic influences as many, but admires in particular the work of Canadian artist Lawren Harris for his use of dark against light, and Vincent van Gogh for the genius of his brushstrokes and his deep reverence for the natural world.

 With a goal of one hundred paintings in his lifetime.
-Jeff has already surpassed that number and I currently completed over 180 pieces.
+Jeff has already surpassed that number and he has currently completed over 190 pieces.
 Jeff is confident that the rest of his years will be spent in his studio, brush in hand, as he brings to life on the canvas the world he fell in love with as a child.